siemens/fluffi/technical_details.md

 Currently the patch supports ARM, MIPS and PPC, but can be adopted for virtually any architecture supported by upstream qemu-linux-user.

 ### 9) Extending FLUFFI

-§§
-§§If you want to add new agent types to FLUFFI, here is what you must do §§How to add a new
+If you want to add new agent types to FLUFFI, here is what you must do How to add a new

-§§
-§§**Runner**
+**Runner**
-§§- Extend `FluffiTestExecutor`
+- Extend `FluffiTestExecutor`
-§§- Add the name of your runner to `TestcaseRunner.myAgentSubTypes` §§- Change `TRMainWorker.tryGetConfigFromLM` so that if your `runnerType` is chosen, `m_executor` is initialized with your runner
+- Add the name of your runner to `TestcaseRunner.myAgentSubTypes`
+- Change `TRMainWorker.tryGetConfigFromLM` so that if your `runnerType` is chosen, `m_executor` is initialized with your runner
-§§- For an example see `TestExecutorDynRioSingle`
+- For an example see `TestExecutorDynRioSingle`

-§§
-§§**Generator**
+**Generator**
-§§- Extend `FluffiMutator`
+- Extend `FluffiMutator`
-§§- Add the name of your generator to `TestcaseGenerator.myAgentSubTypes` §§- Change `QueueFillerWorker.tryGetConfigFromLM` so that if your `generatorType` is chosen, `m_mutator` is initialized with your generator
+- Add the name of your generator to `TestcaseGenerator.myAgentSubTypes`
+- Change `QueueFillerWorker.tryGetConfigFromLM` so that if your `generatorType` is chosen, `m_mutator` is initialized with your generator
-§§- For an example see `RadamsaMutator`
+- For an example see `RadamsaMutator`

-§§
-§§**Evaluator**
+**Evaluator**
-§§- Extend `FluffiEvaluator`
+- Extend `FluffiEvaluator`
-§§- Add the name of your evaluator to `TestcaseEvaluator.myAgentSubTypes` §§- Change `TEMainWorker.tryGetConfigFromLM` so that if your `evaluatorType` is chosen, `m_evaluator` is initialized with your evaluator
+- Add the name of your evaluator to `TestcaseEvaluator.myAgentSubTypes`
+- Change `TEMainWorker.tryGetConfigFromLM` so that if your `evaluatorType` is chosen, `m_evaluator` is initialized with your evaluator
-§§- For an example see `CoverageEvaluator`
+- For an example see `CoverageEvaluator`
-§§

 Of course, you can also ignore the existing code base and create your own FLUFFI agent by implementing the FLUFFI protocol.
 Feel free to do so!
 All you need is ZeroMQ, Protobuf, and the [FLUFFI protobuf definition](core/dependencies/libprotoc/FLUFFI.proto).
-§§

 ## Servers and Infrastructure

 FLUFFI expects the following services: